This page summarizes the chlorine cycle, a portion of which I studied my Ph.D. research using comparative genomics.

 A brief summary of the major processes in the chlorine cycle, which are widespread and occurring continuously:

 - Chloride: Chloride is a highly soluble anion that helps solubilize metals in fluids, is subject to strong control by the water cycle, and whose uptake and use as a solute by organisms can control its abundance in systems like soil.
-The concentration of chloride in the ocean is a major control on life and has changed over geologic time due to the sequestration of chloride in evaporite deposits.
+The concentration of chloride in the ocean is a major control on its properties and has changed over geologic time due to the sequestration of chloride in evaporite deposits.

 - Halogenation: The addition of a chloro group (-Cl) to an organic molecule by enzymes or oxidative chemistry.
 Various types of life synthesize organochlorine to change the properties of a molecule.
 Unlike most other elements found in organic molecules, chlorine forms a single bond and more oxidized groups, e.g. a chlorosyl group (-ClO), have not been observed.
+Organochlorine is often the majority of chlorine in soils and the atmosphere.

 - Dehalogenation: The removal of a chloro group, usually by enzymatic activity.
 Organisms in oxygenated habitats remove chlorine to further catabolize the organic molecule.
 Organisms in habitats without oxygen reduce organochlorine for a source of energy.
 Dechlorination can also occur chemically, e.g. through photochemistry.